pranshusharmaa/tdmpc-reproduction-csc415/README.md

 # AI Usage

-ChatGPT was used to assist with debugging environment setup, interpreting logs, and drafting documentation.
+GenAI was used to assist with debugging environment setup, and drafting documentation.
 All experiments were executed and validated manually.

 ---